fmeserver/Aywa_Masternode/sentinel/README.md

 ### 4. Test the Configuration

-Test the config by running all tests from the sentinel folder you cloned into

-    $ ./venv/bin/py.test ./test
+    $ cd /home/YOURUSERNAME/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py

-With all tests passing and crontab setup, Sentinel will stay in sync with aywad and the installation is complete
+If no errors the installation is complete

 ## Configuration